Lessons From Stewart-Haas On Building a Social & Content

 Building Out Internal Capabilities.

-You can’t compete today online if you don’t have a strong creative team.
-And the teams that win in 2024 and beyond will be committed to building out their internal capabilities.
-Capabilities that don’t just include the execution part of creative, but also the strategy and concept part.
+You can’t compete today online without a strong creative team.
+The teams that win in 2024 and beyond will be committed to building out their internal capabilities, which include not just the execution part of creative but also the strategy and concept part.

 What’s the benefit of this?
 A strong internal creative team will allow your org to work quickly and nimbly (as long as you don’t have a cumbersome process in place, which, trust me, you don’t want).
 But it’s more than just speed.
 Your internal team knows the brand best and has relationships with internal stakeholders and sports operations.
 You don’t have to be educated on how to get to x, y, and z; your team already knows this and has built trust.